 Nationally across England, 1 in every 25 homes is without residents.
 At present, we have just over 2000 empty homes in the Braintree District.
 Whilst we endeavour to work with property owners to try and bring them back into use, we recognise more needs to be done.

-We have compared Government data published by MHCLG (Ministry of Housing, Communities and Local Government) 10 Nov 2021 with BDC data of empty and second homes, BDC data shows that 1 in 70 homes is not in residential use.
+BDC data shows that 1 in 70 homes is not in use.
 If we just consider long term empty properties, that equates to 1 in 87 homes being currently empty.